 What’s the deal?
 Feels like an old-school Parisian café; tastes like the future.

-What to drink: A Deck & Donohue craft beer.
+What should I drink?
+A Deck & Donohue craft beer.

 Going on looks, this could be any old-style Parisian café, but the Fontaine de Belleville’s founders have switched things up.
 No more crap beer, bitter coffee or sub-par sandwiches; these are ethical, artisanal products at their best.
 There are craft beers from the surrounding area, including Deck & Donohue in Montreuil and Outland in Fontenay-sous-Bois, and, of course, coffee from the Belleville Brûlerie itself.